This post may contain affiliate links, please read my full disclosure policy for more details.

-Meet Dusty the Dog who would love to be your special friend with his big puppy eyes and cute little nose.
+Meet Dusty who would love to be your special friend with his big puppy eyes and a sweet little nose.
 If you are a dog lover, then this free crochet dog pattern is definitely for you!
-This sweet Amigurumi dog pattern was inspired by my parents’ Cocker Spaniel and just like him, Dusty is a very playful and loyal companion who is always there for you!

-Free Crochet Dog Pattern – Notes
+Free Crochet Dog Pattern – Before You Get Started

-Skill level: basic/intermediate crochet skills and knowledge
+Skill level: intermediate crochet skills and knowledge

-Finished size when seated: 20cm / 8 inches when using 3mm; C/2 hook
+Finished size when seated: 20cm / 8 inches when using 3mm; C/2 hook and Fine Sport #2 = 4 ply

-Finished size from ears to toes: 28cm / 11 inches when using 3mm; C/2 hook
+Finished size from ears to toes: 28cm / 11 inches when using 3mm; C/2 hook and Fine Sport #2 = 4 ply

-Free Crochet Dog Pattern – Materials and Equipment
+Materials and Equipment

 Yarn I used: